-Workforce Development Advisory Team Introduction
+Workforce Development Advisory Team's Foundational Work

 On July 29, 2019, Mayor Jane Castor kicked off this Advisory Team and challenged it to develop a targeted plan for creating a skilled pipeline of talent to support and sustain Tampa’s ongoing economic development activities.
 The initial focus was on addressing the tremendous labor shortage in the building and construction trades sector where there is an estimated 4,100 job openings.
 It was agreed that the contours used in guiding the initial focus also could function as a map for addressing other high growth areas including Healthcare, Culinary/Hospitality, Business/Financial Services, and Information Technology.

 The team was comprised of leaders from Tampa’s workforce ecosystem including the K-20 education system, labor organizations, major employers, non-profits, and economic development agencies.
 During the initial meetings, the group agreed to utilize an evidence-based approach to their work by focusing on the following: 1) assembling and analyzing information regarding the current state of Workforce Development initiatives across the City of Tampa and the entire Tampa Bay community, 2) developing a common understanding of the city’s existing labor market from both a supply (talent) and demand (employer) perspective, 3) examining best practices from other communities, and 4) synthesizing the acquired information into organizing concepts that could serve as anchors in developing a set of recommendations.